Webinar

 Not only do you need to find the time to manage all these different platforms, but opting for a payment facilitator might end up costing you more in the long run, too.

-Both models look after payments in some form, but what is the difference?
+Both models are payment solutions in some form, but what is the difference?

 • Payfacs do not own the product.
-They handle payments and compliance
+They process payments and, like MoRs, are PCI compliant

 • They don't come with tax support.
-You either need to have an in-house team that can calculate and file taxes correctly, or purchase additional software that has this capability
+You either need to have an in-house team that can calculate and file taxes correctly, or purchase additional software that has this capability.
+Lots of businesses usually use a payfac alongside tax software which can be expensive, not to mention a logistical headache

-• Sellers may incur extra fees for add-ons like localization, tax software etc.
+• Sellers may incur extra fees for add-ons like checkout and payments localization, tax software etc.

 • Tax is calculated and filed for you in the relevant jurisdictions.
-They are legally liable to be compliant with regional taxes, global sales tax and VAT
+They are legally liable to be compliant with regional taxes (e.g. in the US), global sales tax and VAT

 • Refunds and chargebacks are managed on your behalf with a MoR

-• Customer service is provided for both sellers and their customers
+• Some merchant of record companies, like Paddle provide customer service support for both sellers and their customers

 payfac vs merchant of record